 When was the last time you called your business?
+Have you given thought to your first impression?
 I recently gave a keynote presentation at a conference.
 After the speech, the client gave me a gift: a list of everyone in the audience with their contact information.
-She suggested I pick up the phone and let everyone know they should hire me to speak […]
+She suggested I pick up the phone and let […]

 I recently gave a keynote presentation at a conference.
 After the speech, the client gave me a gift: a list of everyone in the audience with their contact information.
 She suggested I pick up the phone and let everyone know they should hire me to speak at their next meeting.
 (Now, that’s a nice gift!)